gourav/learning/Chrome Extensions/3.execute-content-script-from-background-script/README.md

 }
 ```
 background scripts run in the background and can react to events issued by browser or content scripts.
-Content scripts are able to run in the context of the page, that is they can access the DOM, `all_frames` will let script to be run in iframes as well.
+Content scripts are able to run in the context of the page, that is they can access the DOM, `all_frames` will let script to be run in iframes as well.cd